michealengland/micheal-dev-2/src/content/blog/getting-hired-in-2025.md

 - Ease of use
 - Quality of listings
 - Freshness of listings
-- Free VS Paid, I did not pay for for their services at this time.
+- Free VS Paid, I did not pay for their services at this time.

 ### Daily Remote (Paid)